Page title

 2.6.
 Continuous enrolment of persons enrolled under Local Government Act 1960

-Clause 12 of Schedule 9.3 to the LG Act provides for the continuous enrolment of persons who were enrolled under the Local Government Act 1960 (1960 Act) which did not necessarily require a person to hold Australian citizenship to be enrolled to vote.
-Section 35 of the 1960 Act also allowed for natural born or naturalized British subjects ordinarily residing in the State to vote.
+Clause 12 of Schedule 9.3 to the LG Act provided for the continuous enrolment of persons who were enrolled under the Local Government Act 1960 (1960 Act) which did not necessarily require a person to hold Australian citizenship to be enrolled to vote.
+Section 35 of the 1960 Act allowed for natural born or naturalized British subjects ordinarily residing in the state to vote.

 Part 3 — Eligibility requirements and checks